My name is Robin Valk, and I run Radio To Go.

 Because I'm older than the hills, there's really quite a lot to read through on this page.
 If you want to jump to right now and see my current radio work, go to the blog's Radio page.

 If you want to check out some recent voice work, I have samples here.

-I have worked in music and music radio and, more recently, software and digital media, for well over 45 years.
+I have worked in music and music radio and, more recently, software and digital media, for close on half a century.

 While at University I helped launch University Radio York in 1968.
 After graduation, I was offered a job by WPHD-FM in Buffalo, in upstate New York, USA, who felt they could use an English accent on their Progressive Rock FM format.
 There were very few English broadcasters in the US at the time, and English music of the period, especially Rock, was much more important and relevant to a US youth audience than it is now.
 I stayed at WPHD for just over a year, during which time the station went to number 1 in the Buffalo market.

 Returning to the UK, I joined the new Independent Radio sector, moving to BRMB Radio in Birmingham, again as a Rock DJ, doing my first show on launch night.
 My DJ stint meant I covered music developments throughout the 70s, 80s and 90s: classic rock, punk rock, Birmingham Heavy Metal, the 2-Tone movement, the great Midlands Reggae bands, and the growth of corporate rock and international megastars in the 80s and 90s.